Puriney/ManualCLIP/source/c20mdlPrdict.rst

 So far hopefully you clear have learned:

-- Generating sequence path purely under intron state
+- Generating sequence path purely under one state, i.e. intron
-- Determine state of next base when current base is under exon state
+- Determine state of next base when current base is under certain state, i.e. exon

 Next before generating sequences and of course state path we need make the emission and transition probabilities to the full story: